 Loose beach waves match this long light brown to blonde ombre with face-framing highlights.
 Lighter accents create a suave balayage finish.

-This look allows any lady to enjoy her color and grow into her style with less maintenance and less worry of having to come in and get her color touched up every 6-8 weeks!
+This look allows any lady to enjoy her color and grow into her style with less maintenance and less worry of having to come in and get her color touched up every 6-8 weeks.
+And in case you have naturally light hair, why not try a blonde to brunette ombre?

 #24: Cocoa Brown to Medium Blonde Ombre

-This ombre style is for women who don’t want high-maintenance hair.
-At home, a good moisturizing shampoo and conditioner are recommended to keep the hair healthy and smooth.
+This ombre style is for women who want something other than high-maintenance hair.
+A good moisturizing shampoo and conditioner are recommended at home to keep the hair healthy and smooth.

 Castang adds, “From time to time, use a purple shampoo to keep the shade of the blonde.
-It can be done on any type of hair (thin, thick, long, or short).”
+It can be done on any hair (thin, thick, long, or short).”

 #25: Chocolate Brown to Blonde Ombre